grafeas/grafeas/CONTRIBUTING.md

 # How to Contribute

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.
+If you're looking to start contributing, see the [New Contributors](#new-contributors) section below.

 ## Contributor License Agreement